Pu Erh Tea

 Where to start

-New to pu-erh?
-Our Tasmanian Lavender Puerh is a gentle starting point — it won First Place at the 2025 Royal Tasmanian Fine Food Awards and uses lavender to ease you into the earthy pu-erh flavour.
-If you want a straightforward ripe pu-erh, the 2021 Ripe Pu-erh are easy to brew and forgiving.
+Prefer to start with a single tea?
+Our Tasmanian Lavender Puerh is a gentle entry point — it blends Menghai ripe pu-erh with Tasmanian lavender and was awarded at the 2025 Royal Tasmanian Fine Food Awards.
+If you want a classic ripe pu-erh, the 2021 Ripe Pu-erh is easy to brew and forgiving.
 For the most affordable entry, our "Sweet Stock" Huang Pian Brick starts at $7 for a sample — it's sweet, smooth, and works well brewed in a thermal flask for easy sipping.
-For after-dinner drinking, our Mandarin Pu-erh pairs citrus and pu-erh in a way that supports digestion.
+For after-dinner drinking, our Mandarin Pu-erh pairs ripe pu-erh with aged mandarin peel in a traditional citrus-pu-erh style.
 All our pu-erh teas are available for tasting at our Salamanca Tea Bar in Hobart.